 I normally send students two Canvas messages during the week.
-One on Monday, introducing the topics of the week, and one on Wednesdays reminding you of the assignments due that week.
+One on Tuesday with a list of assignments due that week, and another on Friday introducing the topics and assignments for the following week.

 During the first two weeks of classes, I will email more often to help you get into the rhythm of our Online Canvas course.